 Who am I?

 My name is Dave and I live in Yorkshire in the north of England and have been here all my life.
-I live with the following:
+Since 2019 I have been a full-time carer for my wife, Donna, who has multiple sclerosis.
+I also live with three cats – Kain, Razz and Buggles.
+Three others cats, Charlie, Bilbo, and Frodo passed away in 2018, 2020 and 2021 respectively.

 Why this blog?

 This isn’t my first time blogging.
 In the past I used to blog regularly and self-published a handful of books as well.
-Then in 2015 I started teacher training to be an English teacher and writing took a backseat.
-Teaching didn’t work out for me, nor did my next job as an assessor of IT apprentices, so at the dawn of 2019 I have returned to blogging.
+If you did deep you can still find them.
+Then in 2015 I started training to be an English teacher and writing took a backseat.
+Teaching didn’t work out for me, nor did my next job as an assessor of IT apprentices, and I then had to give up work to become a carer which presented a completely different kind of challenge, both physically and mentally.
+So at the dawn of 2019 I have returned to blogging.
 It feels good to brush off the writing cobwebs.

 What can I expect?